 People-to-people links are supported by 16 Australia-Japan and 47 Japan-Australia societies, which provide grass-roots community support to the relationship, as well as 100 sister city and 6 sister state-prefecture relationships.
 Most Japanese come to Australia on short-term visits as tourists and businesspeople.
-Japan is Australia's fifth-largest inbound market in terms of both arrivals and value, with 353,900 visitors from Japan in 2012 (Tourism Australia).
-Japan recorded 206,600 visitors from Australia in 2012, up 27 per cent on 2011 (Japan National Tourism Organization).
+Japan is Australia's sixth-largest inbound market in terms of both arrivals and value, with 328,900 visitors from Japan in 2013 (Tourism Australia).
+Japan recorded 244,600 visitors from Australia in 2012, a record number (Japan National Tourism Organization).

-Since 1957, when then Prime Minister Sir Robert Menzies visited Japan (the first Australian prime minister to do so) there have been 23 prime-ministerial visits to Japan, the most recent being then Prime Minister Gillard's visit in April 2011.
+Since 1957, when then Prime Minister Sir Robert Menzies visited Japan (the first Australian prime minister to do so) there have been 24 prime-ministerial visits to Japan, the most recent being Prime Minister Abbott's visit in April 2014.
 Since November 2007, the Prime Minister and Cabinet Ministers have made over 30 visits to Japan, including the following recent visits.